 Factors affecting the force of viscosity and Applications on the viscosity

-Viscosity is the property which is responsible for the resistance or friction between the liquid layers and prevents sliding of layers above each other , Some liquids like water and alcohol have high ability to flow & its resistance for motion of objects inside them is small , so , their viscosity is small , Some liquids like honey and glycerin have low ability to flow & its resistance for motion of objects inside it is high , so , their viscosity is large .
+Viscosity is the property that is responsible for the resistance or friction between the liquid layers and prevents the sliding of layers above each other, Some liquids like water and alcohol have a high ability to flow and their resistance for the motion of objects inside them is small, so, their viscosity is small, Some liquids like honey and glycerin have low ability to flow & its resistance for the motion of objects inside it is high, so, their viscosity is large.

 Viscosity

-When two similar funnels are hung on two holders and a beaker is placed below each , Alcohol is poured in one of them and glycerin in the other , speed of flow of alcohol is higher than that of glycerin , That means the ability of alcohol to flow is higher than that of glycerin .
+When two similar funnels are hung on two holders and a beaker is placed below each, Alcohol is poured in one of them and glycerin in the other, speed of flow of alcohol is higher than that of glycerin, Which means the ability of alcohol to flow is higher than that of glycerin.

-Two beakers one is filled with water and the other with glycerin , a small metal ball is gently dropped in both beakers , Calculate the time required by the ball to reach the bottom of the beaker , The ball moves faster in water which means that glycerin resists the motion of the ball more than water .
+Two beakers one is filled with water and the other with glycerin, and a small metal ball is gently dropped in both beakers, Calculate the time required by the ball to reach the bottom of the beaker, The ball moves faster in water which means that glycerin resists the motion of the ball more than water.

 Explaining the concept of viscosity

-• The fluid layer adjacent to the moving plate is moving in the same velocity ( v ) .
+• The fluid layer adjacent to the moving plate is moving at the same velocity (v).

 This is referring to :